-Your shoulder is your most mobile joint, and while that gives you an enormous range of motion, it also increases your risk of dislocation.
-At Austin Shoulder Institute, Robert Graham, MD, and Benjamin Szerlip, DO, provide state-of-the-art care and treatment for dislocated shoulders, relieving pain and instability while reducing your risk of future and recurring dislocations.
+In Austin, Texas, at Austin Shoulder Institute, Robert Graham, MD, provides state-of-the-art care and treatment for dislocated shoulders, relieving pain and instability while reducing your risk of future and recurring dislocations.

-The shoulder joint is capable of a wide range of motion, depending on a complex group of bones, ligaments, tendons and other soft tissues for proper function.
+The shoulder joint is capable of a wide range of motion, depending on a complex group of bones, ligaments, tendons, and other soft tissues for proper function.

-What are the symptoms of a shoulder dislocation?
+What Are the Symptoms of a Shoulder Dislocation?

 Symptoms of a dislocated shoulder vary based on whether the dislocation is full or partial, as well as the direction of the dislocation.

 - Numbness or tingling in your arms